On the pod, the guys revisit The Gang Gets Invincible from It's Always Sunny in Philadelphia Season 3, Episode 2.

 Charlie: Even just the coverage of that though, I kind of of was like, "Oh, right.
 We really stopped down to see all those people come out."

-Charlie: Would you feel, like, maybe we wanna do now-- But maybe we would.
+Charlie: Which I feel, like, maybe we wouldn’t do now-- But maybe we would.
 I don't know.

 Glenn: Did we play the Hawaiian, uh, the McPoyle Hawaiian theme song?